muratk3n/thirdwave/en/README.md

 ---

-I didnt mean Biden admin does not want to help in that unity post.
-Just saying the word reminds me some stuff and here they are.
-Like I said, am under no obligation to follow any news cycle.
+No I didnt mean Biden admin does not want to help in that unity post.
+Timing off, maybe, like I said, under no obligation to follow any cycle.

 ---